 Turning a Challenge into a Winning Opportunity

-Before learning the keys to handling tough customer calls, you need to understand that there is no way to control other people’s behavior.
+Before learning the keys to handling tough customer calls, you need to understand that there is no way to control other people’s behaviour.
 You, however, have control over your actions and can choose to respond effectively.

 Here are 10 steps in managing tough customers on the phone: